Model with curly hair wearing a navy long-sleeved dress, seated in a wheelchair.

 • Magnetic pocket closures – to make sure they sit flat and keep essentials and devices safe.

-• Accessible openings – zippers added to the full length of the arm to provide full exposure as needed.
+• Accessible openings: Zips added to the full length of the arm to allow full exposure as needed.

 • Pocket with tube access.